Last Updated on

 And, the key things about it that make it a decent companion in the hunt is its light and compact design.
 It’s convenient enough to take with you while you’re out in the field.

 It’s also got decent enough glass quality to get you close range range shots out to 100 yards.
 But, for really intense, precise, and long range shots on your once-in-a-lifetime trophy hit, you might want to spend more than $50 to get that kind of image quality and long distance ranging.
-Check out this page for some other spotters worth looking if you need long distance ranging.
+Check out these other spotters worth looking at if you need long distance ranging.

 On paper, this spotting scope should be able to at least get you out to the 200-300 yard range.
 Celestron suggests that you even take it to the outdoor range and get some great use there.
 But…